The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Introduction

-Like ODM and VDM, HDM generalizes the diffusion map framework, but it takes an essentially different path.
-In this paper, we are most interested in the scenario in which the sample points are themselves manifolds.
+Like ODM and VDM, HDM extends the diffusion map framework, but takes an essentially different path.
+In this paper, we are most interested in the scenario in which the sample points are themselves manifolds; the entire data set is thus modeled as a ``manifold of manifolds.''
 To provide a mathematical model for such consideration, we first augment the manifold underlying diffusion maps, denoted as $M$, with extra dimensions.
 To each point $x$ on $M$, this augmentation attaches an individual manifold, denoted as $F_x$; since pairwise correspondences exist between nearby individual manifolds, we assume that around each $x\in M$ there exists an open neighborhood $U$ such that on $U$ the augmented structure ``looks like'' $U\times F$, the product of $U$ with a ``universal template'' manifold $F$.
 Intuitively, $M$ plays the role of a ``parametrization'' for the collection of individual manifolds $\left\{F_x\mid x\in M\right\}$.
 Of course, the existence of such a universal template makes sense only if the $F_x$'s are compatible with each other in some appropriate sense (e.g. each $F_x$ should at least be diffeomophic to $F$); however, such compatibility is not uncommon for many data sets of interest, as we shall see in Section \ref{sec:formulation}.
 This picture of parametrizing a family of manifolds with an underlying manifold is reminiscent of the modern differential geometric concept of a \emph{fibre bundle}, which played an important role in the development of geometry, topology, and mathematical physics in the past century.
 Therefore, we shall refer to this geometric object as the underlying \emph{fibre bundle} of the data set.
 Adopting the terminology from differential geometry, we call $M$ the \emph{base manifold}, the universal template manifold $F$ the \emph{fibre}, and each $F_x$ a \emph{fibre at $x$}.
 The fibre bundle is itself a manifold, denoted as $E$ and referred to as the \emph{total manifold}.
+We emphasize here that the fibre bundle setting we consider in this paper is even more general and flexible than the principal bundle formulation in \cite{SW2016}, which provided a unified theoretical framework for diffusion maps and its various extensions.
+Whereas the principal bundle framework \cite{SW2016} builds upon an explicitly specified Lie group and defines the fibre bundle as a quotient space of the group action, in the framework of HDM the fibre bundles are trivialized by local parallel-transports.
+This flexibility allows us to analyze data sets satisfying the \emph{fibre bundle assumption} (see Section~\ref{sec:formulation}) but for which the structure group can not be identified \emph{a priori}.
+We shall elaborate on this in greater detail in Section~\ref{sec:formulation}.